uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 Step 1- Measuring Up

-You will firstly need to measure the opening in the brickwork to ensure the windows you have bought will fit.
-There are mainly two different ways in which the windows will be originally installed; brick to brick or check reveal.
+You will first need to measure the opening in the brickwork to ensure the windows you have bought will fit.
+There are two main ways in which the windows will be originally installed: brick-to-brick or check-reveals.
 Both methods are explained in more detail below.

 Brick to Brick